Adaickalavan/IceCreamAPI/README.md

    + MongoDB is used as the store database.
    + A server with REST endpoints listens at port `localhost:8080`.
    + The code is completely containerized for easy deployment, with 3 docker images.
 Namely,
-        + `mongo` - to create Mongo database.
-This image will be directly pulled via internet from the Docker Hub,
+        + `mongo` - to create Mongo database, this image will be directly pulled via internet from the Docker Hub,
         + `seeddata` - to initialize the database with seed data, and
         + `icecream` - for CRUD operations.